hbzengin/memory-allocator/README.md

 # Memory Allocator

 This is a implementation of a simple memory allocator in C, with custom versions of `malloc`, `free`, `calloc`, and `realloc`.
-It's a simple example of how dynamic memory management works, using the `sbrk` system call and a linked list to keep track of the already-allocated blocks.
+It's a simple example of how dynamic memory management works, using the `sbrk` system call and a linked list to keep track of the allocated blocks.

 ### Things To Know